 When comparing Spotify vs Bandcamp, the Slant community recommends Spotify for most people.
-In the question“What are the best ways of finding new music?”
-Spotify is ranked 2nd while Bandcamp is ranked 6th.
+In the question“What are the best music streaming services?”
+Spotify is ranked 2nd while Bandcamp is ranked 7th.
 The most important reason people chose Spotify is:

 Spotify has over 20 million songs and arguably the largest collection out of its competitors and usually has the fastest access to new music.
 The Spotify desktop client allows local music files to be imported with the option of syncing with a mobile device which largely mitigates the issue of missing artists.